Azuki (AZUKI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Azuki Historical Price

-According to the latest data gathered on Azuki live price page, the current price of Azuki is 0.00138699USD.
-The circulating supply of Azuki(AZUKI) is 25.43M AZUKI , giving it a market capitalization of $35.27K.
+According to the latest data gathered on Azuki live price page, the current price of Azuki is 0.00144805USD.
+The circulating supply of Azuki(AZUKI) is 25.43M AZUKI , giving it a market capitalization of $36.82K.

 The Azuki Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AZUKI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.